-- 91. To assess whether a transaction will be able to perform in varying interest rate environments, we apply five interest rate scenarios to each default pattern.
-Each interest rate scenario's severity depends on the rating level, and the five scenarios are as follows: - Forward curve, - Rising interest rates (up curve), - Falling interest rates (down curve), - Rising then falling interest rates (up/down curve), and - Falling then rising interest rates (down/up curve).
+- 90. To assess whether a transaction will be able to perform in varying interest rate environments, we apply five interest rate scenarios to each default pattern.
+These scenarios (excluding the forward curve) are derived using Cox-Ingersoll-Ross methodology that simulates interest rate curves at various confidence levels depending on the rating scenarios in order to project future interest rate movements.
+The five interest rate scenarios are as follows: - Forward curve. - Rising interest rates (up curve), - Falling interest rates (down curve), - Rising then falling interest rates (up/down curve), and - Falling then rising interest rates (down/up curve).